Looking for the best space heaters for your house? You've come to the right place.

 6. Backs Up Your Central Heating

 While we have been making comparisons to central heating systems, one of the great advantages of a space heater is that it can supplement your main heating system.
-Often users will turn off the central heating in a particular room, and use the space heater instead, which in some circumstances can be more cost-effective.

 7. Heats Up Quickly

 Many heating systems can take quite a while to reach the desired temperature which leaves you shivering on very cold days.
 Some space heaters can produce heat almost immediately and get the room warmed up within minutes.